data-forge/data-forge-js/README.md

 Series and DataFrame are immutable, so the set operation does not modify in place, it returns a new Series or DataFrame.

-# Lazy Evaluation

-Lazy evaluation in Data-Forge is implemented through *iterators*.

-An iterator is retrieved from a data-frame, series or index by calling `getIterator`.
-A new and distinct iterator is created each time `getIterator` is called.

-For example:

-	var iterator = dataFrame.getIterator();

-Or

-	var iterator = series.getIterator();

-Or

-	var iterator = index.getIterator();

-An iterator can be used to traverse a sequence and extract each index+value pair in turn.

-	var iterator = something.getIterator();
-	while (iterator.moveNext()) {
-		var pair = iterator.getCurrent();
-		// do something with the pair.
-	}

-A data-frame can be created from a function that returns an iterator.
-This is the primary mechanism that supports creation of a pipeline of lazy DataFrames.

-	var df = new dataForge.DataFrame({
-		iterable: function () {
-			return ... some iterator ...
-		},
-	});

-A series can also be created from a function that returns an iterator:

-	var series = new dataForge.Series({
-		iterable: function () {
-			return ... some iterator ...
-		},
-	});

 # Data exploration and visualization

 In order to understand the data we are working with we must explore it, understand the data types involved and the composition of the values.